 Crime

-OFAC Designates Russian Exchange Cryptex and Fraud Shop Facilitator UAPS, FinCEN names PM2BTC
+OFAC Designates Russian Exchange Cryptex, FinCEN names PM2BTC

 On September 26, 2024, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) designated Russia-based exchange Cryptex and Sergey Sergeevich Ivanov (a.k.a.
-UAPS a.k.a TALEON), who facilitated laundering for fraud shops, ransomware payments, darknet markets, and other criminal actors.
+UAPS a.k.a.
+TALEON), who facilitated laundering for fraud shops, ransomware payments, darknet markets, and other criminal actors.
 Additionally, Treasury’s Financial Crimes Enforcement Network (FinCEN) has named PM2BTC, a no KYC exchange that has processed over $1 billion and is associated with Ivanov, a “primary money laundering concern” under section 9714(a) of the Combating Russian Money Laundering Act.
 The action against PM2BTC is the second use by FinCEN of 9714(a) involving cryptocurrency-affiliated entities, following the first such action against Bitzlato in January 2023.
-Today marks one of OFAC’s largest-ever service-level crypto designations; UAPS and Cryptex have processed over $7.5 billion worth of transactions since their inception in 2013 and 2018, respectively.
+Today marks one of OFAC’s largest-ever service-level crypto designations; Cryptex has processed over $5.88 billion worth of transactions since its inception in 2018.

 Services like Cryptex, UAPS, and PM2BTC are essential facilitators of cybercrime, as they process payments and launder proceeds from the sale of stolen data and personally identifiable information (PII).
 Criminals typically use this information to orchestrate various scams, identity theft, and account takeovers.